You don’t need to spend $10k on a Bootcamp to become a backend developer.

-I’ve personally gathered, watched, tested, and reviewed thousands of resources, to come up with the only:
+After the success of The Complete 2022 Front-end development roadmap, I’ve personally gathered, watched, tested, and reviewed thousands of resources, to come up with this:

-1. The Start of Your Backend Journey: Learn how the web works
+1. Backend developer roadmap: Learn how the web works

 Before starting your journey to become a backend developer, is strongly suggest to understand the main mechanics of the web, and how data exchange works: